-That bushy plant in your garden bearing yellow flowers summer through fall, the one known as St. John’s wort (Hypericum “Hidcote”) may be considered low-maintenance, but it flowers more prolifically if you give it an annual haircut.
-Read on for information about St. John’s wort pruning, including how and when to cut back St. John’s wort.
+That bushy plant in your garden bearing yellow flowers summer through fall, the one known as St. John’s wort (Hypericum "Hidcote") may be considered low maintenance, but it flowers more prolifically if you give it an annual haircut.
+Read on to learn how and when to cut back St. John’s wort.

 St. John’s Wort Pruning

 St. John’s wort is an undemanding shrub that grows in U.S. Department of Agriculture plant hardiness zones 5 through 9.
 If your shrub has fewer and fewer flowers every year, you may want to start pruning St. John’s wort.

 These are delightful plants to have in your garden: bright and colorful and easy care.
 However, annual pruning is necessary to keep the St. John’s wort nicely shaped and full of summer flowers.
 It also helps keep the plant in check overall, as it can be prone to getting out of control in some places.

 St. John’s wort flowers on new growth.
 This means that all the blossoms you see in summer bud and bloom on the new wood the plant grows in spring.
 You must take this timing into account as you decide when to cut back St. John’s wort.
 You don’t want to reduce summer flowers by cutting off the new growth that will produce them.